Hot Stock to Track:: Kingfisher plc (LON:KGF)

 Kingfisher plc (LON:KGF) stock Trading Summary:

-Kingfisher plc (LON:KGF) stock changed position at 0.0139% to closing price of GBX135.20 in recent trading session.
+Kingfisher plc (LON:KGF) stock changed position at 0.035% to closing price of GBX152.45 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 8435388 shares.
+The stock registered Last trading volume of 6077657 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 11.743M shares and relative volume is now at 0.72 ×.
+The stock average trading capacity stands with 11.887M shares and relative volume is now at 0.51 ×.

+Kingfisher plc stock demonstrated 12-month low at GBX1 -99.05% and unveiled a 12-month high of GBX268 +75.93%.
+Prices of commodities, securities and stocks fluctuate frequently, recording highest and lowest figures at different points of time in the market.
+A figure recorded as the highest/lowest price of the security, bond or stock over the period of past 52 weeks is generally referred to as its 52-week high/ low.
+It is an important parameter for investors (as they compare the current trading price of the stocks and bonds to the highest/lowest prices they have reached in the past 52 weeks) in making investment decisions.
+It also plays an important role in determination of the predicted future prices of the stock.

 Kingfisher plc (LON:KGF) Stock Past Performance